 Before you can deal with your problem you must know how and why cockroaches are getting into your home.
 What is it about your home that is attracting the roaches in the first place?

 Is it because you keep a dirty home?
 This can be part of the problem but is not always the case.
 However, I have another theory that is backed by indisputable evidence.
 This is something you’ll have no choice but to agree with.

 Your problem is not a dirty home, the issue is food.

-Food just happens to be the biggest enticement that is attracting roaches to your house like iron is drawn to a magnet.
-Roaches do not need an enormous food source to survive and they will happily feed of crumbs and other pieces of food items your drop or spill and don’t clean up immediately.
+Food just happens to be the biggest enticement that is attracting cockroaches to your house like iron is drawn to a magnet.
+Roaches do not need an abundant food source to thrive and they will happily feed on bread crumbs and other small pieces of food you drop or spill and don’t clean up immediately.
 They will even eat your pet’s food if you leave it out overnight.

-If you cut off and eliminate the roach’s ability to get food, water, and warm shelter your unwanted and uninvited guest will want to leave.
-You just might wake up in the middle of the night, turn on the lights and notice that your cockroaches have packed their bags and are leaving for good.
+If you cut off and eliminate the roach’s capability to get food, water, and warm shelter your undesirable and uninvited visitor will want to leave.
+You just might get up in the middle of the night, turn on the lights and see that your cockroaches have packed their bags and are leaving for good.

-Knowing the reason why you have roaches in your house can go a long way toward helping you understand how to get rid of them.
+Knowing the reason why you have roaches in your home can go a long way toward helping you understand how to get rid of them.

 How Do Roaches Get Into Homes?